UpGado/upgado.github.io/_posts/2020-04-16-minesweeper.md

 Since the square under consideration (marked S) is right next to a square with the value "0", it cannot be a bomb.
 Our method won't know that at first, but as it encounters this neighbourhood over and over, it will realize that it consistently gives a reward of +10, and thus will have an expected reward value of +10.

-Now consider the same method on this neighbourhood:
+Now contrast that with this neighbourhood:

 ```
 ? ? ?